 - If koi are eating your lilies you may need to offer them other plants to nibble on like floating hyacinth.

 - If you need to protect the lily plant from the fish, there are these specialized nets that float at the top to protect lilies.
 They are floating plant protectors by Nycon.

-Hardy lilies will go dormant during the winter therefore, we recommend cutting them back to about 6 inches above the root ball in late fall.
+Hardy lilies will go dormant during the winter.
+Therefore, we recommend cutting them back to about 6 inches above the root ball in late fall.
 Move them to the deepest part of the pond for the winter.
 Never leave them where the root ball can freeze.
 They can stay in the pond all winter and will come back in the spring.
-Move them to 24 to 18 inch depth in the springtime.
+Move them to a 24 to 18 inch depth in the springtime.

 The first leaves that a lily pad puts out in the spring will be smaller and often a darker color and sort of red.
 They put these up as early as they can to start processing the sun to help the plant grow.
 The next set of leaves will be larger.

 Want to read more about pond plants?
 There are a variety of aquatic plants!
 Click HERE to check it out!